 lumens in lighting

 On the other hand, LED fixtures are known for their directional light sources.
 LED chips are mounted on the inside of these fixtures and are aimed outward.
 Because light comes straight out from an LED, the light will only be sent in the desired direction (and not wasted in the fixture housing).
+This efficient use of light ensures that the lumen output is maximized, providing better illumination with less energy consumption.
 This not only means you get more light where you need it; it means you’ll save electricity using a fixture with a more efficient light source.

 Speak to an Access Fixtures Lighting Specialist about Choosing the Right Fixture